-Table saws and miter saws are exceedingly popular among craftsmen, and are both immensely valuable power tools to have in an functional workshop.
-They are both utilized to make a multitude customary cuts to assist with completing an array of intricate woodworking projects.
+Table saws and miter saws are both utilized to make a multitude of customary cuts to assist with completing an array of intricate woodworking projects.

-But, what's the difference between these two power tools?
-And do you need both saws in your arsenal to succeed as a successful woodworker?
+But, what’s the difference between these two saws?
+And do you need both a table saw and a miter saw in your arsenal to succeed as a successful woodworker?

 What is the Difference Between a Miter Saw and a Table Saw?

-That said, having both can be a complete game-changer for any serious craftsman.
+That said, having both saws on hand in your workshop will be a complete game-changer for any serious craftsman.

 What is a Miter Saw Used for?

 Miter saws excel with miter and bevel cuts.
 If you’re in search of a power saw that can cut lumber into precise sections with absolute precision, a miter saw will be a valuable addition to your tool collection.

 Miter saws are most frequently used to cut baseboard molding or crown molding as they cut both accurately and swiftly make the required angle cuts for such DIY jobs.